mbermanUCSC/Pocket-Drums/README.md

 ## Introduction

 This is a simple, real-time audio sequencer developed in JavaScript, designed to run directly in web browsers.
-It enables users to create simple drum patterns with the combination of kicks, snares, hi-hats, and toms, and can also accept sample audio files.
+It enables users to create drum patterns with the combination of kicks, snares, hi-hats, and toms, and can also accept sample audio files.
+There is a synthesizer with an accompanied algoryhtm to generate chords, melodies, and basslines.
+Also included is a sampler and looper, which adds recording to the sequencer; both internally and for outside sources.
 ## Implementation

 The synth was originally developed to meet specific criteria: